UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Spin wave spectrum
 ^^^^^^^^^^^^^^^^^^

 We calculate the non-collinear spin wave spectrum (in this case, a collinear adiabatic magnon spectra) at the list of Q points (qfile).
-Use qmaker script.

 ::